gwu-montreal/zines.gwumtl.com/content/extrapages/how-to-print/en.md

     <img alt="print as image screenshot" src="/images/print_as_image.jpg">
   </p>

-4. When your 16 sheets are printed, you should see the outside covers on one side of the stack, and the map centerfold on the other side.
-Staple twice on the outside, so the legs are visible along the center vertical of the map, as shown:
+4. When your 16 sheets are printed, you should see the outside covers on one side of the stack, and the centerfold on the other side.
+Staple twice on the outside, so the legs are visible along the center vertical of the centerfold, as shown:

   <p class="md-img">
     <img alt="stapled zine" src="/images/inside_staples.jpg">